indicaSativaHybrid/My-Arch-Dotfiles/README.md

 # Arch Linux Dotfiles + Setup scripts

-yay is need, and scripts sources are linked to created in comments..
+## For personal use tailored to my preference + easy to edit though, scripts are basic bash with original link to creator of script in comments.